List of Luke Cage characters: Tom Ridenhour

 Tom Ridenhour (portrayed by Peter Jay Fernandez) is a police captain and Misty Knight's new superior who does not approve of Cage's style of justice.
 He gained an informant in Comanche until he was killed by him when Shades was nearby.

 Nandi Tyler

 Nandi Tyler (portrayed by Antonique Smith) is a detective and longtime rival of Misty Knight.
 She is later arrested by Misty Knight and Priscilla Ridley after they discover that she had sided with Bushmaster.

-Paul "Anansi" MacIntosh
+Paul "Anansi" Mackintosh

-Paul "Anansi" MacIntosh (portrayed by Sahr Ngaujah) is Bushmaster's uncle and a former criminal in his own right who runs a Jamaican bar called "Gwen's" which is named after his sister-in-law Gwen McIver.
+Paul "Anansi" Mackintosh (portrayed by Sahr Ngaujah) is Bushmaster's uncle and a former criminal in his own right who runs a Jamaican bar called "Gwen's" which is named after his sister-in-law Gwen McIver.
 He is later killed by Mariah Dillard.
 The death of Paul causes Bushmaster and Ingrid to take him home to Jamaica to give him a proper funeral.

 Ingrid Mackintosh

 Ingrid Mackintosh (portrayed by Heather Alicia Simms) is Anansi's wife and Bushmaster's aunt who runs a Jamaican bar.
 She survived the massacre caused by Mariah Dillard and assists Bushmaster into taking Anansi's corpse back to Jamaica to give him a proper funeral.